aanchalchauhan/World_Electricity_Analysis/README.md

 This repository contains the analysis of World Electricity Accsessibility and the different sources of electricity prodution for different countries.

 # Objective :
-Project objective was to investigate accessibility patterns for various nations.
-Additionally, it compared the production of various power generation sources in different regions.
-Moreover, it aimed to reveal some of the datasets hidden insights.

-The project's objectives of investigating accessibility patterns, comparing power generation sources, and revealing hidden insights are all critical to understanding the global energy landscape and identifying opportunities for improvement.
+Project objective was to investigate accessibility patterns, comparing power generation sources, and revealing hidden insights are all critical to understanding the global energy landscape and identifying opportunities for improvement.

 # Requirements :
 Python, SQL, Power Query, Excel, Power BI